 What is Email Authentication?

-While email is one of the most commonly used communication frameworks in modern technology, it should come as no surprise that it is also one of the most common platforms targeted by malicious actors.
-In a recent Cisco Systems report, it was noted that nearly 90% of email sent every day are spam.
-This includes phishing, spoofing, reputation hijacking, and more.
-That’s why a demand for newer security technologies and authentication protocols were born.
+While email is one of the most commonly used communication frameworks in modern technology, it should come as no surprise that it is also one of the most common platforms targeted by malicious actors trying to phish, spoof, spam, and more.
+That’s why a demand for standard security technologies and authentication protocols were born.
 Generally defined, email authentication is a multi-method approach to securing email communications using either IP based and/or cryptographic standards.
-Generally there are three primary standards that people use to authenticate email.
+Generally, there are three primary email authentication protocols: SPF, DKIM, and DMARC.

 Sender Policy Framework, allows senders to specify which IP addresses are allowed to send email for their domain.

-DomainKeys Identified Mail, uses public/private key cryptography to verify that the message was not altered in transit.
+DomainKeys Identified Mail, uses public/private key cryptography to verify that an the email was not altered in transit.